Tal Keinan: Sky Harbour

 Keinan founded Sky Harbour after the publication of God Is in the Crowd, in 2018.
 Active in civil aviation, Keinan noted a longstanding deficit in business aviation hangar capacity.
 Sky Harbour is structured as a real estate development company, and aims to “fill the quantitative and qualitative gaps in business aviation home basing.”
-With campuses in Miami, Houston, Nashville, Dallas, Denver and Phoenix, the company claims to offer “The Best Home Basing Solution in Aviation, Bar None.”
+Sky Harbour established the Home Base Operator (HBO) category in business aviation.
+The company operates HBO campuses in Miami, Nashville, Houston, Dallas, Denver, Phoenix, Los Angeles, San Jose, and Seattle; and is in development in Bradley CT, Hudson Valley NY, Stewart NY, Trenton NJ, Washington DC (Dulles), Orlando FL, Chicago IL, Salt Lake City UT, Long Beach CA, and Portland OR.
+The company claims to offer “The Best Home Basing Solution in Aviation, Bar None.”

 Other activity

 Keinan is active in areas of education, economic development, and Post Trauma.
 He is the Chairman of Koret Israel Economic Development Funds, a not-for-profit organization providing credit to small and micro businesses.
 Keinan serves on the Boards of Directors of the Steinhardt Foundation, Heseg Fund, and Reut Institute.
 He is also linked to the ongoing effort by Dr. Eugene Kandel, chairman of the Israeli Prime Minister's Council of Economic Advisors, to launch a world-class graduate school of finance in Israel.
 Keinan is among the few Israeli investors active in the Palestinian Authority.

 Keinan is author of God Is in the Crowd: Twenty-First-Century Judaism, an original and provocative blueprint for Judaism in the twenty-first century.
 Presented through the lens of Tal Keinan’s unusual personal story, it is a sobering analysis of the threat to Jewish continuity.